Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_titanic/titanic.md

 </button>

-Select Get a copy, select your new Hex org, and ensure the Hex project is in your new Hex org.
+Select Get a copy, select your new or existing Hex org.

 Now that you've got your project, you will find yourself in the [Logic view](https://learn.hex.tech/docs/develop-logic/logic-view-overview) of a Hex project.
 The Logic view is a notebook-like interface made up of cells such as code cells, markdown cells, input parameters and more!
 On the far left side, you'll see a control panel that will allow you to do things like upload files, import data connections, or search your project.
 Before we dive into the code, we'll need to import our Snowflake connection to our project.